 If you’re more into creating things like crafts or jewellery or other similar items, approach local boutiques, salons and specialty shops about selling your items in their stores.
 Rent a booth at local craft fairs and festivals to showcase your products.

-When working from home in this manner, you might be better off selling wholesale to 3rd parties rather than working on commission, if at all possible.
+When working from home in this manner, you might be better off selling wholesale to third parties rather than working on commission, if at all possible.
 Just be sure to keep your prices low enough for your client to make a profit but charge enough so that you do the same.

-Maintain a balance
+Maintain a Balance